Funded Groups

 Yaak Valley Forest Council

-The Yaak Valley Forest Council has continued to be funded by MMW in 2025 to continue implementing a water quality monitoring program across 23 sites.
+The Yaak Valley Forest Council has continued to be funded by MMW in 2026.
+YVFC is implementing a water quality monitoring program across 25 sites, including 2 newly established sites as of 2026.
 This program addresses several threats to regional waterways: increased development, a rise in didymo and algae blooms, selenium runoff, and the overarching threats of climate change.
 The group’s aim is to collect baseline data on various water quality parameters in the Yaak.